 You need to apply for a special licence if you are:

-Use our quick online tool to find out whether you need a special licence for your event and download the forms to notify us of a social event or apply for dispensation.
+You can use our quick online tool to find out whether you need a special licence for your event and download the forms to notify us of a social event or apply for dispensation.

 Do you need a special licence?

-If you are planning a large-scale event, additional information is required including an Alcohol Management Plan.
+If you are planning a large-scale event, additional information is required, including an Alcohol Management Plan.

 Alcohol Management Plan Template (research.alcohol.org.nz)